 Welcome to the OHJH clinic.

 My name is April James and I am a registered nurse with over 20 years experience in emergency, recovery room, and occupational health nursing.
-This is my third year with MISD and I am excited to be a LION!
+This is my fourth year with MISD and I am excited to be a LION!

 Please Click on the links:

 Allergy-Anaphylaxis Action Plan

 Child Nutrition Allergy